zerotwooneone/Shoutr/source/angularsetup.md

   - `ng serve --open`
     - omit `--open` if you dont want a new browser window each time you run

+# To Publish

+- Publish for webserver
+  - `ng build --output-path ../publish/webapp --base-href /webapp/`
+  - copy the `webapp` from `publish` directory into `wwwroot` of the webserver

 # One Time Dev Setup

 - install Node.js